 Fourier series; solution of the one and two-dimensional wave equations, D'Alembert's solution, frequency and time domain interpretations; Fourier integral transforms and applications to ordinary and partial differential equations and linear systems; Convolution theorems.
+Course covers basic material essential for engineering and science; applications include spectral analysis of elctronic signals, e.g., radar or sonar.
 For ASW and EW students.
 PREREQUISITE: MA2138.